RobertLeisner/Bodoconsult.AppInfrastructure/doc/Bodoconsult.Charting/README.md

 Bodoconsult.Charting
 ============================

+# Overview

-# What does Bodoconsult.Charting library
+## What does Bodoconsult.Charting library

 Bodoconsult.Charting is a library for creating charts from database data.